OxWearables/biobankAccelerometerAnalysis/README.md

 <h2>Usage</h2>
-To extract a summary of movement (average sample sumVectorMagnitude) and (non)wear time from raw GENEActiv/Axivity .bin/.CWA accelerometer files:
+To extract a summary of movement (average sample vector magnitude) and (non)wear time from raw GENEActiv/Axivity .bin/.CWA accelerometer files:

 ```